-- Students must consult with the dean of the college in which the student plans to major, and course selection must be approved in writing before the student registers. - 2) Students are eligible for academic renewal after successfully completing 12 credit hours worth of course work after return to the University, but students must apply for consideration.
-The process is not automatic. - All courses and grades will remain on the student's transcript.
-Courses set aside under the academic renewal policy will be identified. - 4) Courses completed prior to readmission with a grade of C-minus or better may be counted toward the degree, but they will not be included in the student's grade index. - 5) Academic renewal can be granted only once during the student's enrollment at the University.
+- Students must consult with the dean of the college in which the student plans to major, and course selection must be approved in writing before the student registers. - 2) The request for academic renewal will be processed after successfully completing 12 credit hours worth of course work. - 3) All courses and grades will remain on the student's transcript and will be identified. - 4) Credits completed prior to readmission with a grade of C-minus or better may be counted toward the degree. - 5) Academic renewal can be granted only once during the student's enrollment at the University.

-DelaWorld 101 -NEW STUDENT ORIENTATION
+DelaWorld 101 - NEW STUDENT ORIENTATION

-DelaWorld 101 is the University's New Student Orientation (NSO).
-During Summer NSO, students accomplish academic tasks that must be completed to ensure a smooth first semester, and return in the fall for programs that ease the actual transition into the University environment.
-Orientation information is mailed to all new students.
+DelaWorld 101 is the University's New Student Orientation.
+During Summer DelaWorld, students accomplish academic tasks that must be completed to ensure a smooth first semester, and return in the fall for programs that ease the actual transition into the University environment.
+DelaWorld information is mailed to all new students.